Why is Prenatal Diagnosis Important?

 How We Test and Evaluate an Unborn Fetus at NJPA

 Both 3D and 4D ultrasounds are used to diagnose structural aspects of a fetus while it still exists in the mother’s uterus, and they are a crucial part of diagnosing any issues with the fetus in the prenatal stages.
 Physicians use ultrasounds to routinely check the size, location, age, and number of fetuses in the womb, in addition to looking for present birth defects, the volume of amniotic fluid, and movement of the fetus.
 Ultrasounds can also detect breathing & heartbeats.
 During an ultrasound, a transducer and a handful of gel are used on the pregnant woman’s abdomen, which emits the image and audio of the fetus and its environment.

 Some tests, such as amniocentesis and chorionic villi sampling (CVS), are invasive.
-At our office, however, we also offer our patients NIPT – a simple blood test that is non-invasive to you and your baby.
-NIPT or non-invasive prenatal testing can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
+At our offices in NJ, however, we also offer our patients NIPT – a simple blood test that is non-invasive to both you and your baby.
+NIPT, or non-invasive prenatal testing, can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
 With a higher success rate and lower false positive rate than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.

 All of our physician providers are experienced in performing CVS and amniocentesis.
 Along with our genetic counseling team, we will help you to understand the sampling results.
 Our health care team is here to support you and your loved ones if you are faced with difficult decisions.